-This cross-sectional study was conducted on women of reproductive age who attended regular gynecological examination in the Centre for Gynecology and Human Reproduction Military Medical Academy (MMA), Belgrade, Serbia, during the period of November 2018 to December 2019.
-Patients included asymptomatic cases and those with various vaginal complaints.
-Exclusion criteria includes recent antibiotic use (> 2 weeks) prior to sample collection.
-All patients provided full informed consent for participation.
-The research has been approved by the Ethical Board of the MMA.
+This cross-sectional study was conducted on women of reproductive age who attended regular gynecological examinations at the Centre for Gynecology and Human Reproduction, Military Medical Academy, Belgrade, Serbia, during the period from November 2018 to December 2019.
+The patients included asymptomatic cases and those with various vaginal complaints.
+Exclusion criteria included recent antibiotic use (> 2 weeks) prior to sample collection.
+All the patients provided full informed consent for participation.
+The research has been approved by the Ethics Board of the Military Medical Academy.

-One sample swab was collected each for vaginal and cervical testing (FLOQ Swabs, COPAN) for molecular analysis using multiplex RT-PCR.
-After collection, the swabs were placed into transport medium, vortexed and stored at -20°C until DNA extraction (DNA-sorb-AM, AmpliSens), which was performed according to manufacturer's instructions.
+One sample swab was collected for vaginal and cervical testing each (FLOQSwab, COPAN, Murrieta, CA, USA) for molecular analysis using multiplex RT-PCR.
+After collection, the swabs were placed into transport medium, vortexed, and stored at -20°C until DNA extraction (DNA-sorb-AM, AmpliSens, Moscow, Russia), which was performed according to the manufacturer's instructions.

-The vaginal swabs were examined for the presence and quantification, as well as interrelationship between Lactobacillus spp, Gardnerella vaginalis, Atopobium vaginae, and total concentration of bacterial DNA using a quantitative real time PCR (RTQ-PCR) (AmpliSensFlorocenosis/Bacterial vaginosis-FRT).
-Microsoft Excel software was used to calculate three coefficients.
-The coefficients RC1=log (Lac DNA)-log (Gv+Av DNA), RC2=log (Bac DNA)-log (Lac DNA), RC3=log(Bac DNA- log(Gv+Av DNA) were determined by the mutual relations between those bacteria.
-Based on coefficients, the patients were grouped in the following categories: normal vaginal flora (RC1>1, Lactobacillus spp. is the dominant flora); intermediate flora ($0,5 \le RC1 \le 1$ the same number of Lactobacillus spp. and aerobic bacteria); BV (RC1<0.5, dominant G.vaginalis and A.vagine); vaginal flora of non-specific etiology (RC2>1, RC3>2, any RC1 value, small concentration of Lactobacillus spp, but also G.vaginalis, A.vagine).
+The vaginal swabs were examined for the presence and quantification as well as interrelationship between Lactobacillus spp., Gardnerella vaginalis, Atopobium vaginae, and total concentration of bacterial DNA using a quantitative real-time PCR (RTQ-PCR) (AmpliSensFlorocenosis/ Bacterial vaginosis-FRT).
+Microsoft Excel (Microsoft Corporation, Redmond, WA, USA) software was used to calculate three coefficients.
+The coefficients RC1 = log (Lac DNA) - log (Gv + Av DNA), RC2 = log (Bac DNA) - log (Lac DNA), RC3 = log (Bac DNA - log (Gv + Av DNA)

+were determined by the mutual relations between those bacteria.
+Based on coefficients, the patients were grouped in the following categories: normal vaginal flora (RC1 > 1, Lactobacillus spp. is the dominant flora); intermediate flora ( $0.5 \le \text{RC1} \le 1$ , the same number of Lactobacillus spp. and aerobic bacteria); BV (RC1 < 0.5, dominant G. vaginalis and A. vagine); vaginal flora of nonspecific etiology (RC2 > 1, RC3 > 2, any RC1 value, small concentration of Lactobacillus spp., but also G. vaginalis, A. vagine).
 The cervical swabs were used for the detection of STIs and were tested by four different commercial RT-PCR tests.
-The first one detected C. trachomatis, Ureaplasma, M.genitalium, M.hominis, the second one detected T.vaginalis and N.gonorrhoeae, the third test identified HSV-1/HSV-2, and the fourth RT PCR was used for detection of HR-HPV (16,18,31,33,35,39,45,51,52,56,58,59).
-All PCR reactions were undertaken on PCR thermocycler (Sa-Cycler 96, Sacace, Biotechnologies).
+The first one detected C. trachomatis, Ureaplasma, M. geni-talium, M. hominis; the second one detected T. vaginalis and N. gonorrhoeae; the third test identified HSV-1/HSV-2; and the fourth RT-PCR was used for the detection of HR-HPV (16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59).
+All PCR reactions were done on a PCR thermocycler (Sa-Cycler 96, Sacace Biotechnologies, Como, USA).